swiftlang/swift-evolution/proposals/nnnn-safe-shared-contiguous-storage.md

 ##### Index is an offset (`Int` or a wrapper around `Int`)

-When `Index` is an offset, there is no undefined behavior from unaligned loads because the `Span`'s base address is advanced by `MemoryLayout<T>.stride * offset`.
+When `Index` is an offset, there is no undefined behavior from misaligned loads because the `Span`'s base address is advanced by `MemoryLayout<T>.stride * offset`.

 However, there is no protection against invalidly using an index derived from a different span, provided the offset is in-bounds.

-If `Span` is 2 words (base address and count), then indices cannot be interchanged between slices and the base span. `Span` would need to additionally store a base offset, bringing it up to 3 words in size.
+Since `Span` is 2 words (base address and count), indices cannot be interchanged between slices and the base span.
+In order to do so, `Span` would need to additionally store a base offset, bringing it up to 3 words in size.

-**TODO**: What's the perf impact of having a base offset?
-Bounds checking would need `(baseOffset..<(count &- baseOffset)).contains(i)`.

 ##### Index is a pointer (wrapper around `UnsafeRawPointer`)

 When Index holds a pointer, `Span` only needs to be 2 words in size, as valid index interchange across slices falls out naturally.
 Additionally, invalid reuse of an index across spans will typically be caught during bounds checking.

-However, in a reuse-after-free situation, unaligned loads (i.e. undefined behavior) are possible.
-If stride is not a multiple of 2, then alignement checking can be expensive.
+However, in a reuse-after-free situation, misaligned loads (i.e. undefined behavior) are possible.
+If stride is not a multiple of 2, then alignment checking can be expensive.
 Alternatively, we could choose not to detect these bugs.

 ##### Index is a fat pointer (pointer and allocation ID)

 We can create a per-allocation ID (e.g. a cryptographic `UInt64`) for both `Span` and `Span.Index` to store.
-This makes `Span` 3 words in size and `Span.Index` 2 words in size.
+This would make `Span` 3 words in size and `Span.Index` 2 words in size.
 This provides the most protection possible against all forms of invalid index use, including reuse-after-free.
+However, making `Span` be 3 words and `Span.Index` 2 words for this feature is unfortunate.

+We could instead go with 2 word `Span` and 2 word `Span.Index` by storing the span's `baseAddress` in the `Index`'s second word.
+This will detect invalid reuse of indices across spans in addition to misaligned reuse-after-free errors.
+However, indices could not be interchanged without a way for the slice type to know the original span's base address (e.g. through a separate slice type or making `Span` 3 words in size).

-However, making `Span.Index` be 2 words in size is unfortunate. `Range<Span.Index>` is now 4 words in size, storing the allocation ID twice.
+In either approach, making `Span.Index` be 2 words in size is unfortunate. `Range<Span.Index>` is now 4 words in size, storing the allocation ID twice.
 Anything built on top of `Span` that wishes to store multiple indices is either bloated or must hand-extract the pointers and hand-manage the allocation ID.

-##### Bitpacking an allocation ID hash

-As an alternative to the above, we could create a smaller hash value of an allocation ID and use that for checking.

-If index is an offset, it could use e.g. 48 bits for the offset and 16 bits for the hash value.
-If index is a pointer, it could use **TODO** bits for the hash value.

-**TODO**: perf impact of this approach

-We recommend going with **TODO**